najmus-sakib-hossain/dx-www/README.md

 ## Complete Architecture

-Dx is organized as a Cargo workspace with specialized crates for each concern:
+Dx is organized as a Cargo workspace with **40+ specialized crates**, each focused on a specific domain:

 ### 🎯 Core Runtime (Web)
 | Crate | Purpose | Size | Status |